-Much social science production on mining has been dominated by debates over the "resource curse," a thesis that gained momentum in the early 1990s in an attempt to explain two decades of poor economic performance in mineral-rich countries (Auty, 1993, 2001; Sachs and Warner, 1995).
+Much social science output on mining has been dominated by debates over the 'resource curse', a thesis that gained momentum in the early 1990s in an attempt to explain two decades of poor economic performance in mineralrich countries (Auty, 1993, 2001; Sachs and Warner, 1995).
 The thesis suggests that natural resource abundance generates a series of economic and political distortions which ultimately undermine the contributions of extractive industry to development.
-A parallel and related literature has drawn attention to environmental and community level "curses" that also accompany mineral expansion.
+A parallel and related literature has drawn attention to environmental and community level 'curses' that also accompany mineral expansion.
 These literatures have not gone uncontested.
 Some authors have questioned the existence of a resource curse (Davis, 1995), and others challenge the methodologies and indicators that have been used to demonstrate it (Brunnschweiler and Bulte, 2008), or argue that if mining has been associated with poor economic and political performance this has been due to pre-existing political institutions rather than mining per se (Davis and Tilton, 2002; Humphreys et al., 2007).
 In this section we review several ways in which this literature has associated mining with development.
 While there are apparent points of convergence in these debates, this convergence remains more intellectual than practical.

-Mining, growth and poverty
+Mining, Growth and Poverty

-At the centre of the resource curse debate is the argument that mining is associated with poor growth performance (Auty, 1993; Sachs and Warner, 1995; Weber-Fahr, 2002; Freudenburg and Wilson, 2002).
+At the centre of the resource curse debate is the argument that mining is associated with poor growth performance (Auty, 1993; Freudenburg and Wilson, 2002; Sachs and Warner, 1995; Weber-Fahr, 2002).
 Several reasons are suggested for this.
-One is the idea of a "Dutch disease" in which mineral wealth leads to levels of consumption and investment during boom periods that cannot be sustained through subsequent downswings.
+One is the idea of a 'Dutch disease' in which mineral wealth leads to levels of consumption and investment during boom periods that cannot be sustained through subsequent downswings.
 This brings exchange rate and wage effects that cripple the growth of non-mineral tradable sectors such as agriculture and manufacturing, leading to an economic structure dominated by enclave economies linked to resource extraction.
-Such effects are commonly observed in mineral dependent economies (Mikesell 1997), though it is likely the case that the extractive sector is not the only factor
+Such effects are commonly observed in mineral-dependent economies